MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-combining-release-records-into-parent-child-groups.md

 6. In the parent release record form, click **OK** to close it.

-## How to Unlink the Current Release Record from a Parent Release Record
+## Unlink the current release record from a parent release record

 The Release Manager can unlink a child release record using the following procedure.